ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 ## Migration from v2

-The `Power Saver` node from v2 is still here, and it is working exactly as before.
-However, it will not be further maintained, so you should replace it.
-You may directly replace the `Power Saver` node by two of the new nodes:
+The `Power Saver` node from v2 has been removed and must be replaced.
+You may directly replace the `Power Saver` node by two of the new nodes (`ps-receive-price` and `ps-strategy-best-save`):

 ![Migrate Power Saver](../images/migrate-best-save.png)